kupl/Data-Driven-Pointsto-Analysis/README.md

 ### learn.py

 This script is for learning Boolean formulas shown in Appendix B in the paper.
 Usage is simply `./learn.py ANALYSIS`.
 The argument `ANALYSIS` can be one of three context-sensitivities: `sobj`, `obj`, or `type`.
-Executing this script mainly does two things: 1) atomic feature extraction and 2) Boolean formula learning.
+Executing this script mainly does two things: 1) atomic feature extraction and 2) learning Boolean formulas.
 Please note that this procedure fully runs our learning algorithm over the entire training set, so it takes about 2 days in total.

 #### 1. Algorithm 2